Let me just put this out there: most singles are NOT content.

 According to a recent survey I took of over 500 singles, 59% of them report NOT feeling content in their current relationship status (or lack thereof).

 “How do I get over my discontent with singleness?”

 Now, for the latter group.
 This is the group I would have been a part of during my time as a single woman.
-If the myth were true that “God only blesses you with a spouse when you learn to be content in your singleness”, than Lord knows I wouldn’t have ever gotten married, because frankly, I was not okay with a lifetime of singleness.
+The 59%.
+If the myth were true that “God only blesses you with a spouse when you learn to be content in your singleness” (on the top of the list of annoying things single people hear), than Lord knows I wouldn’t have ever gotten married, because frankly, I was not okay with a lifetime of singleness.
 I wanted so badly to be married!